gasparka/pyha/docs/simulation.rst

 Delays
 ------

-Each register in signal path delays the output by one sample, in order to compare with model, Pyha can compensate this delay (and also flush the pipeline).
-Use self.DELAY.
+Each register in signal path delays the output by one sample, this delay can result in mismatch compared to MODEL.
+Pyha can compensate the delay (and also flush the pipeline) if you specify the delay with ``self.DELAY``.

 Example: